lucidrains/deep-daze/README.md

 Please join replication efforts for DALL-E for <a href="https://github.com/lucidrains/dalle-pytorch">Pytorch</a> or <a href="https://github.com/EleutherAI/DALLE-mtf">Mesh Tensorflow</a> if you are interested in furthering this technology.

+## Alternatives

+<a href="https://github.com/lucidrains/big-sleep">Big Sleep</a> - CLIP and the generator from Big GAN

 ## Citations

 ```bibtex